-The row of daffodils along the fence line after a long, hard winter serves as a harbinger of hope and has ever since I moved to the farm one fall more than thirty years ago.
+If you’re like me, after a long season of hard you probably wonder where to find hope or maybe even is fresh hope possible?
+The row of daffodils along my fence line after a long, hard winter serves as a harbinger of hope and has ever since I moved to the farm one fall more than thirty years ago.
 The winter was colder than I expected, and a little harder.
 Spring finally arrived with a surprise.
 Daffodils along both the fence line and the driveway.
 The bright yellow was a welcome sight after months of gloomy weather.

 Once all the daffodils bloomed, Sam, the farm manager who’d planted them years before, went down the row and picked a double handful, careful not to take too many from any one spot.
 He presented me with a huge bouquet, as proud as a little boy with a blossom for his mama.
 The flowers filled my largest vase.

 Daffodils along the fence became my harbinger of spring, my sign of hope that a long winter would soon be done.

 Some years ago, I went through a particularly terrible time.
 Devastated by the events.
 Powerless to change them.
 Unable to see any light at the end of the proverbial tunnel.
 Fresh hope was in short supply.

 That Christmas, the hardest we’d ever faced, a friend gave me a bag of daffodil bulbs.
 I was out of hope, struggling with faith, and didn’t know if I’d ever find new hope again, but Ryan (my son) and I took a leap of faith.
 We planted the bulbs in a new row along an unplanted stretch of driveway.
 In a few months, the daffodils bloomed and with them fresh hope.
 Things were better.
 I called them my Overcomer Daffodils.